We take a look at what the cap rate in real estate is, how it's used, and the best way to calculate cap rate on rental property.

 Modern real estate investors then are always looking for software and automation tools to help them gain control over their portfolios, save time, and improve operational efficiencies.

 Landlord Studio, allows users to easily track income and expenses via their mobile device or desktop.
-Use time-saving features such as smart scan receipts which allows you to digitize receipts at the point of sale and the software automatically extracts the receipt data and creates the expense for you, and connects your bank feeds to view and reconcile transactions in real-time.
+Use time-saving features such as smart scan receipts which allows you to digitize receipts at the point of sale and the software automatically extracts the receipt data and creates the expense for you, and connect your bank feeds to view and reconcile transactions in real-time.

 Additional features include property maintenance management, tenant screening, and online rent collection, which enables tenants to automate their rent payments.
 All income collected through online rent collection is automatically tracked in our income tracker.
 Automate tenant communications, set reminders for yourself, and more.